-- Buildings that do not encroach within the following building setbacks: - o Interface Treatment A (New and Rusden Streets) 3m street setback with articulation zone (as shown in the diagram below);
+- Buildings that do not encroach within the following building setbacks: - Interface Treatment A (New and Rusden Streets) 3m street setback with articulation zone (as shown in the diagram below);

-- Interface Treatment A - Interface Treatment B (Brickwood Street) 4.5m street setback up to 3 storeys with articulation zone and an additional 15m setback above 3 storeys (as shown in the diagram below); and
+o Interface Treatment B (Brickwood Street) - 4.5m street setback up to 3 storeys with articulation zone and an additional 15m setback above 3 storeys (as shown in the diagram below); and

-Interface Treatment C (Direct Residential Interfaces) - 3m boundary setback up to 3 storeys and an additional 15m setback above 3 storeys, increased as

-- required to protect existing trees to be retained or accommodate replacement canopy trees and to comply with Clause 32.04-9. - Building envelopes that are adapted to: - Protect any existing trees to be retained; and Provide reasonable levels of sunlight to internal open space areas on 21 June. - Active frontages to New, Rusden and Brickwood Streets, internal connections and open space areas, through the following: - Avoiding large expanses of blank wall, large service areas, garbage storage areas, car parking and co-located or continuous garage doors along ground floor frontages; and - Provision of individual entry doors to ground floor dwellings that have frontages to a road or internal connection_i. - Where ground floor non-residential uses are proposed, provision of the following: o A minimum 4m floor to floor height; o An entrance and/or clear glazed window at the street frontages of each individual non-residential use; and - Weather protection at the street frontages of the non-residential uses. - Visual bulk of buildings reduced through adequate breaks between buildings, the placement of balconies and use of discontinuous forms, articulated facades and varied materials2. - Articulation zones are to be used for the placement of balconies, open space, architectural features, sunshades and artworks to demonstrate a positive contribution to the overall façade composition;- - The location of car parking spaces suitably concealed within buildings or behind features such as active podium frontages or located within basement levels2/2. - Cohesive architectural design throughout the site, with and the use of high quality, durable and low maintenance materials_x. - Appropriate mitigation measures to minimise the adverse impacts on existing sensitive uses in proximity of the site_and- - Appropriate noise attenuation measures to minimise noise impacts on proposed dwellings
+- o Interface Treatment C (Direct Residential Interfaces) 3m boundary setback up to 3 storeys and an additional 15m setback above 3 storeys, increased as required to protect existing trees to be retained or accommodate replacement canopy trees and to comply with Clause 32.04-9. - Building envelopes that are adapted to: - o Protect existing trees to be retained; and - o Provide reasonable levels of sunlight to internal open space areas on 21 June. - Active frontages to New, Rusden and Brickwood Streets, internal connections and open space areas, through the following: - Avoiding large expanses of blank wall, large service areas, garbage storage areas, car parking and co-located or continuous garage doors along ground floor frontages; - o Provision of individual entry doors to ground floor dwellings that have frontages to a road or internal connection; - Where non-residential uses are proposed, provision of the following: - o A minimum 4m floor to floor height; - An entrance and/or clear glazed window at the street frontages of each individual non-residential use; and - o Weather protection at the street frontages of the non-residential uses. - Visual bulk of buildings reduced through the placement of balconies and use of discontinuous forms, articulated facades and varied materials; - Articulation zones are to be used for the placement of balconies, open space, architectural features, sunshades and artworks to demonstrate a positive contribution to the overall façade composition; - The location of car parking spaces suitably concealed within buildings or behind features such as active podium frontages or located within basement levels; - Cohesive architectural design throughout the site, with the use of high quality, durable and low maintenance materials: - Appropriate mitigation measures to minimise the adverse impacts on existing sensitive uses in proximity of the site and - Appropriate noise attenuation measures to minimise noise impacts on proposed dwellings from New and Rusden Streets and any non-residential uses on or adjoining the site.